-I'm a PhD student in philosophy at Purdue University.
+I completed a PhD in philosophy at Purdue University in 2022.
+My book, Skeptical Theism, is forthcoming with Palgrave Macmillan, and will be published in 2023.
 My primary areas of interest are ethics, philosophy of religion, and epistemology.
-I have growing interests in philosophy of mind (especially the metaphysics of mind) and cognitive science.
+I also have interests in philosophy of mind (especially the metaphysics of mind) and cognitive science of religion.

 In ethics, much of my work has been on abortion.
 In a series of articles, I have developed and defended 'the impairment argument', which purports to show that abortion is immoral even if the fetus is not a person [5, 8, 15, 16, 22].
 I've also argued that, given fetal personhood, abortion should be illegal .

 In philosophy of religion, much of my work has been on skeptical theism.
 Skeptical theism is thought to undermine arguments for atheism including, but not limited to, arguments from evil.
-I have a series of articles arguing that skeptical theism is true and defending it against various objections [2, 7, 11, 17].
+I've completed a book about skeptical theism that (i) argues in favor of skeptical theism and (ii) offers a comprehensive defense of skeptical theism.
+Additionally, I have a series of articles arguing that skeptical theism is true [12, 26] and defending it against various objections [2, 7, 11, 17].
 I have also done work on divine hiddenness [4, 18] and the evolutionary argument against naturalism [9, 10].

 In epistemology, I am primarily interested in the debate between internalists and externalists about knowledge and in modal epistemology.
 I have argued that the primary motivation for internalism is unfounded .